dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

    ![Datalert page showing successful connection](./media/tem-datalert-mdm-profiles.png)

-### Step 2: Check that the telecom expense management feature is Active in Intune
+### Step 2: Confirm telecom expense management is active in Intune

 After you complete Step 1, your connection is automatically enabled.
 In Intune, the connection status shows **Active**.
-The following steps show you how to check the status:
+To confirm the status is active, use the following steps:

 1. In the [Azure portal](https://portal.azure.com), select **All services**, filter on **intune** > select **Intune**.
 Or, go directly to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).